brunokoga/Montevideo/monsters_dir/universalMonsterRules.md

 _Format_: strangle; _Location_: Special Attacks.

-**Summon (Sp)** A creature with the summon ability can summon other specific creatures of its kind much as though casting a _summon monster _spell, but it usually has only a limited chance of success (as specified in the creature's entry.
+**Summon (Sp)** A creature with the summon ability can summon other specific creatures of its kind much as though casting a _summon monster _spell, but it usually has only a limited chance of success (as specified in the creature's entry).
 Roll d%: On a failure, no creature answers the summons.
 Summoned creatures automatically return whence they came after 1 hour.
 A creature summoned in this way cannot use any spells or spell-like abilities that require material components costing more than 1 gp unless those components are supplied, nor can it use its own summon ability for 1 hour.
 An appropriate spell level is given for each summoning ability for purposes of Will saves, caster level checks, and concentration checks.
 No experience points are awarded for defeating summoned monsters.

 _Format_: 1/day—summon (level 4, 1 hezrou 35%); _Location_: Spell-Like Abilities.